Sunoo/homebridge-smtp-motion/README.md

 - `Username` and `Password`: Any value can currently be used, as authentication is not currently supported in this plugin.
 That will likely be added in future versions.
 - `From Address`: Any value can be used, this is not checked.
 - `To Address`: This needs to be your camera's name, exactly as configured in homebridge-camera-ffmpeg but with + instead of space, followed by an @ and any domain you want.
 Example: `Camera+Name@example.com`

+### Running on Port 25 on Linux

+If you have a camera that refuses to connect to an SMTP server on a port other than 25, it is still possible to use this plugin:

+- Grant Node permissions to use low ports: `sudo setcap 'cap_net_bind_service=+ep' /usr/bin/node`
+- Set `smtp_port` to `25`.
+- Restart Homebridge.